 “To explore technology is for me something I have to do.
-Otherwise I feel completely left at the back…abandoned.” – Bernardo Bertolucci
+Otherwise, I feel completely left at the back…abandoned.” – Bernardo Bertolucci

 As important as internal comms undoubtedly are, your employees have jobs to do.
 Cumbersome and unreliable channels are not appreciated.
-As part of their research Mindshare also learned that over half of employees believed a single platform which consolidates all company communication would make it easier to receive and share information.
+As part of their research, Mindshare also learned that over half of employees believed a single platform that consolidates all company communication would make it easier to receive and share information.
 Fortunately, we live in a technological age and options there are aplenty.
 Group chat software such as HipChat and Yammer provide a single space for group instant messaging, video-conferencing, and screen sharing.
 Sticking with one platform for email, calendars, and documents also makes things a little easier.
-Adopting digital signage means that important information can relayed without packing even more into emails.
+Adopting digital signage means that important information can be relayed without packing even more into emails.

 “We’re gonna need a bigger boat.” – Martin Brody, Jaws

 As eluded to earlier, targeted, differentiated information sharing is great but what is also great is reminding employees that they’re a part of something bigger than the confines of their desk or cubicle.
 In fact, jobs board provider JobsInMe found that an eyebrow-raising 85% of employees said they feel most motivated when management share regular company updates and news.
-Reminding staff of the company’s goals and missions has the effect of inspiring them, inspiring them to do their job well and inspiring them to not only want to remain with the organisation, but progress within it.
+Reminding staff of the company’s goals and missions has the effect of inspiring them, inspiring them to do their job well and inspiring them to not only want to remain with the organisation but progress within it.

 “A person who feels appreciated will always do more than what is expected.” – Anon

 The bedrock of internal comms is facilitating the ability of an enterprise to open channels of communication.
 Share news at departmental, wider company and industry level, give opportunities to provide feedback, motivate, inspire, inform, and educate.
-It seems though that many enterprises focus more on the corporate information sharing than anything else.
+It seems though that many enterprises focus more on corporate information sharing than anything else.
 If an enterprise really wants to inspire and motivate, recognise the achievements of departments and individuals, mention them by name, share important dates like birthdays and wedding anniversaries.
-People love it, it gives them a spring in their step for the rest of the day, and best of all - it’s free.
+People love it, it gives them a spring in their step for the rest of the day, and best of all – it’s free.

 “Not using social media in the workplace, in fact, is starting to make about as much sense as not using the phone or email.” – Ryan Holmes, Founder and CEO, Hootsuite

 Ooh, this is controversial.
 Are we advocating people snapchatting their disciplinary hearings and spending their mornings sending out Candy Crush requests?
 Not exactly, but social media is so ubiquitous it’s impossible to shut out.
-You know what they say about when you can’t beat them?
+Do you know what they say about when you can’t beat them?
 Your company should really have a social media presence anyway and encouraging staff involvement is a great morale-booster.
 Let them take pictures of themselves having fun and working on projects and upload them with the company’s official pages tagged.
 They get a kick out of working for an organisation so forward-thinking, other employees get to see what’s going on in other departments, and the company’s profile is raised.
 That’s a whole lot of wins right there.

 “A lack of transparency results in distrust and a deep sense of insecurity.” – Dalai Lama

 OK, not too transparent.
 We’re not talking about printing company tax returns in the monthly newsletter but there’s evidence to suggest companies could be more open.
-Towers Watson found that 50% of employees they surveyed went as far to say that a lack of transparency held their organisations back.
+Towers Watson found that 50% of employees they surveyed went as far as to say that a lack of transparency held their organisations back.
 When individuals and departments feel they’re being left in the dark on certain issues, it can create feelings of unease and prevents them from having the confidence to share their thoughts and ask questions.
 A greater openness bolsters rapport and levels of trust.
-Companies may worry what employees will do with greater access to information but providing they’re being treated well, you may be pleasantly surprised to find out that they’ll be much more inclined to help than hinder.
+Companies may worry about what employees will do with greater access to information but providing they’re being treated well, you may be pleasantly surprised to find out that they’ll be much more inclined to help than hinder.